 How can you obtain this data?

-If you use an enterprise shipping system, it’s fairly simple to pull this data.
+If you use an order fulfillment software or warehouse management system, it’s fairly simple to pull this data.
 In addition to providing real-time data, your system may automatically generate reports about your historical shipping data, which should include information on the average base rates and fees you pay each carrier.

 You can pull the average weight per package shipped, the average zone, the daily average number of inbound and outbound shipments, the percentage of minimum charge shipments, and more.
 Your carrier will use figures like this to assess what they’re willing to bargain on during the negotiating process.